mcarletti/mcarletti.github.io/README.md

 ## Notes

 I still don't understand why images are not displayed if they are located in the `assets` folder.
-Maybe it's the theme I'm using, but I don't care too much (hey, I simply want my website publihed).
+Maybe it's the theme I'm using, but I don't care too much (hey, I simply want my website published).
 I found [this](https://discourse.gohugo.io/t/cannot-get-images-to-appear-in-content-and-main-page/14017) workaround: I put the images in the `static` folder and I reference them with the `/` prefix.

 ## Licence